-- 1 ½ tbsp chili powder
+- 1 ½ tablespoon chili powder

-- 2 tsp cumin
+- 2 teaspoon cumin

-- 1 tsp paprika
+- 1 teaspoon paprika

-- ½ tsp salt
+- ½ teaspoon salt

-- 2 cups beef stock
+- 2 cups vegetable stock

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 bag nacho chips
+- 1 bag tortolla chips

-- 2 cups freshly grated cheese (monterey jack or medium cheddar)
+- 2 cups freshly grated cheese monterey jack or medium cheddar

-- 2 spring onions, sliced
+- 2 green onions sliced

-- 1 jalapeno pepper, seeds removed and thinly sliced
+- 1 jalapeno pepper seeds removed and thinly sliced

-- ½ cup spicy guacamole (for dipping)
+- ½ cup guacamole for dipping

-- ½ cup sour cream (for dipping)
+- ½ cup sour cream for dipping

-No. 1 | Preheat oven to 400°.
+- Preheat oven to 400°.

-No. 2 | Heat a deep skillet to medium high heat with olive oil.
+- Heat a deep skillet to medium high heat with olive oil.
 Add onions and saute until they start to become translucent, about 2 minutes.
 Add the garlic, saute for 30 seconds then add the mushrooms and continue to cook for 5 minutes, until mushrooms have released their liquid.
 Stir in the lentils, then add the chili powder, cumin, paprika and salt.
 Mix so that everything is well coated in the spices, then pour in the beef stock.
 Bring to a boil, then reduce heat to a simmer, cover and cook for 25-30 minutes, until the lentils are tender and liquid has been absorbed.

-No. 3 | To assemble the nachos, place a layer of nacho chips on a sheet pan or skillet.
+- To assemble the nachos, place a layer of nacho chips on a sheet pan or skillet.
 Sprinkle the cheese so the nachos are evenly covered, then spread the lentils and salsa over the cheese.
 If doing multiple layers, add another layer of cheese, then lentils, and salsa.
 Top the final layer with a light sprinkling of cheese, jalapeno slices, and green onion.
 Bake for 20 minutes, until all the cheese is melted and starting to bubble on top.

-No. 4 | To serve, place a large dollop of spicy guacamole and sour cream directly on the nachos for dipping.
+- To serve, place a large dollop of spicy guacamole and sour cream directly on the nachos for dipping.